dansteingart/without_the_hot_air/pages_md/SEwtHA_28.md

 Wood/Miscanthus: <span class="darkblue">31 000 km<sup>2</sup></span>
 (cost not estimated)
 <span class="green">5 kWh/d/p</span>
-<span class="figurenumber">Table 28.3.</span> Areas of land and sea required by plan M, and rough costs.
+<div class='caption'><span class="figurenumber">Table 28.3.</span> Areas of land and sea required by plan M, and rough costs.
 Costs with a question mark are for technologies where no accurate cost is yet available from prototypes.
-“1 GW(th)” denotes one GW of thermal power.
+“1 GW(th)” denotes one GW of thermal power.</div>

 thus have a cost in the ballpark of £300 billion.
 The rough costs in table 28.3 add up to £870 bn, with the solar power facilities dominating the total – the photovoltaics cost £190 bn and the concentrating solar stations cost £340 bn.
 Both these costs might well come down dramatically as we learn by doing.
 A government report leaked by the Guardian in August 2007 estimates that achieving “20% by 2020” (that is, 20% of all energy from renewables, which would require an increase in renewable power of 80 GW) could cost “up to £22 billion” (which would average out to £1.7 billion per year).
 Even though this estimate is smaller than the £80 billion that the rule of thumb I just mentioned would have suggested, the authors of the leaked report seem to view £22 billion as an “unreasonable” cost, preferring a target of just 9% renewables.
 (Another reason they give for disliking the “20% by 2020” target is that the resulting greenhouse gas savings “risk making the EU emissions trading scheme redundant.”
 Terrifying thought!)